-The is gaining popularity.
-It seems like everyone from celebrities to Instagram influencers are chatting about their whether they’re or , and how their impacts their .
+The Enneagram is gaining popularity.
+It seems like everyone from celebrities to Instagram influencers are chatting about their whether they’re fours or fives, and how their Enneagram impacts their personal growth.

 But before you take the test and find out your Enneagram type, let’s take a quick look at the origins of this personality assessment and whether you should interact with it as a Catholic single.

 Just what is the Enneagram?

 The Enneagram is a popular system of personality types.
 The personality assessments lives up to its name.
 “Ennea” means “nine” in Greek, and “gram” means “line drawing.”
 The enneagram is a circle with nine points.
 Inside the circle, two shapes connect the nine points.

 The enneagram categorizes people into nine different types.
 These include: